3 Best Electric Scooters for College Students & Campus Life (17 Models Tested)

 Tester: Josh Frisby (190 lbs, 6.1 ft)

 Campus can often feel like part catwalk, part obstacle course.
 You’ll therefore want a scooter that’s both stylish and practical.
-Well, the good news is that the Turboant M10 Lite exists – and it costs less than $300.
+Well, the good news is that the VMAX VX5 ST exists.

 Featuring a simple, yet sleek matte-black finish, efficient folding mechanism, and best-in-class performance metrics, it’s pushed the dial on what students can expect from a budget scooter.

-You see, while the M10 Lite is cut from the same cloth as the rest of the extremely popular Turboant line, it manages to bring a clutch of crucial refinements to elevate its appeal among the rest of its similarly-priced competitors.
+You see, while the VX5 is cut from the same cloth as the rest of the extremely popular VMAX line, it manages to maintain a high degree of build quality despite being the cheapest of the bunch.

 The Good: